 You will also need to consider your peers.

-professional isolation.
-Are there others in the multidisciplinary
+associated with professional isolation.
+Are there others in the

-officer then you already know that you fall into an unusual
+director/responsible officer then you already know that you fall

-the NHS.
-While NHS colleagues will be concerned that self-interest
+procedures outside the NHS.
+While NHS colleagues will be concerned

-will lead to concealment, private hospitals can be highly sensitive
+that self-interest will lead to concealment, private hospitals can

-about risks to their reputation and tend to be robust in dealing
+be highly sensitive about risks to their reputation and tend to be

 If not, are you a specialist trainee